Tuesday, 16 February 2021

 Chinese (un)fried Chicken: crisp, crunchy, juicy, tender & exotic

-The process is two-step but easy; start the night before needed by marinading in buttermilk then dredge before cooking in breadcrumbs - twice.
+The process is two-step but easy; start the night before needed by marinading in buttermilk then before cooking, dredge in breadcrumbs - twice.

 They're also baked twice (like double fried chicken) for maximum juiciness and texture.